 For example, in the State of Texas, there is the Texas Automobile Insurance Plan Association (TAIPA).
 They may allow you to purchase levels of car insurance coverage, including PIP, basic liability, and uninsured/underinsured motorist.

-This may not apply to those with leased vehicles or people who do not own their cars because they only provide the basic level of coverage as required by the state; they do not offer comprehensive, collision, or any additional levels of coverage.
+This option may not apply to those with leased vehicles or people who do not own their cars because they only provide the basic level of coverage as required by the state; they do not offer comprehensive, collision, or any additional levels of coverage.

-Many people who lease or finance their vehicles are required to carry much higher levels than basic liability.
+Many people who lease or finance their vehicles are required to carry much higher levels than the basic liability.